 Every Aspect of My Health Journey One Year Postpartum

 One year ago I wrote an article on how I’m losing 50 lbs after two pregnancies without counting calories.
 Several months ago, when I was nine months postpartum, I shared an update that I had lost 40 lbs and was gaining muscle—still working back to my pre-pregnancy weight, brain health, gut health, and more.
-This past week I was at my one-year OBGYN appointment, which got me reflecting on what I’ve achieved in this last year and what I plan to tweak moving forward.
+This past week I was at my one-year OBGYN appointment, which got me reflecting on what I’ve achieved in this last year, an audit of my habits and what I plan to tweak moving forward.

 What Happened at My OBGYN Appointment

 Social media is filled with women who seem to bounce back to their pre-pregnancy fitness within just a few months.
 And while parts of me wish that were my journey, it just has not been the case for me.
 I tried to talk myself out of sharing this many times.
 Would the fact that I’m not at my pre-pregnancy fitness at one year postpartum take away from my credibility as a dietitian?
 Would it decrease the confidence some people have in my nutrition programs?
-Both are possible.
+Both are possible even though our clients achieve incredible whole body health benefits and better body composition.
 But I would rather share my honest journey if it helps even one of you feel less alone.

 At my appointment, I stepped on the scale and was 15 lbs above my pre-pregnancy weight.
 I don’t weigh myself more than every 1-2 weeks because I don’t want the number to become a mental deterrent.
 Just three days prior, I had weighed myself at home and was 10 lbs above pre-pregnancy weight and again this morning I was back to being 10 lbs above my pre-pregnancy weight.
 That fluctuation can feel defeating!
 Again, an important reason to not overrely on the scale.